 In the above example, only TFS is active for this particular product.
 Clicking on "View Product Mappings" will display a detailed page for configuring this product to work with this plug-in.
 Here you can set the external key to use in the external application and map all relevant fields between Spira and this application.
 To read about how to configure this page, refer to the guide for your particular external bug tracking tool.

 This page contains several different data management tools that can be used to identify certain data issues in the system and correct them.
 There are two main sections to this page -- Data Caching and Indentation Hierarchy:

-The Requirement and Releases pages use an "Indent" system for managing the hierarchy of information.
+Indentation Hierarchy: The Requirement and Releases pages use an "Indent" system for managing the hierarchy of information.
 This allows requirements and test cases to be nested under parent items and be rapidly searched and filtered on.
 Sometimes if a move/copy operation is interrupted (due to a network outage, etc.) the hierarchy may get corrupted.
-If so, you'll see a red Error message instead of the Green OK.
-If that happens, just click on the appropriate "Correct" button and the system will correct the indent levels for you.
+If you suspect a problem with either of these artifacts, click the "Check" button.
+Once the check has run, if you see a red Error message instead of the Green OK that means problems were found.
+If that happens, click the "Correct" button and the system will correct the indent levels.

 Clicking on the Source Code link in the administration menu will, if a source code provider has been set up by a system administrator, show a screen like the one below.

 The first thing you need to do (regardless of whether you'll be overriding any of the settings) is to make the provider active for the current product.
 To do this, change the toggle to "Yes" and click [Save]:

 Now you can decide whether you want to override any of the default settings for this product.
 Any field left blank will automatically get its settings from the default values entered at the system level.
 In the example above, we have specified a product-specific repository path, login and password.
 Once you have correctly configured the product, click [Save] to commit the changes.